6 Best Roofing Boots and Shoes – Great Traction

-As such, finding the best roofing boots is a top priority from a safety and comfort standpoint.
-Not only do you need to make sure you’re secure and confident in your footing (because it’s a long way down), but you also need to be comfortable enough to endure long hours.
+As such, finding the best boots for roofing is a top priority from a safety and comfort standpoint.
+Not only do you need to make sure you’re secure and confident in your footing (because it’s a long way down), but you also want to keep your feet comfortable during those long hours.

 Your time-consuming search has come to an end.
 We’ve compiled all of the information you could possibly need to pick out your perfect footwear.
-Once we go over the important features that you should look for, we’re going to review the best roofer boots and roofing shoes.
+Once we go over the important features that you should look for, we’re going to review the best boots for roofing.

 Features to Look for Above All Else

 This one is pretty much a no brainer.
 If you’re going to be facing dangerous climbs on the daily, you’re going to need shoes that can really grip, especially for traction on metal roofs.
 Between the different elements you’ll be exposed to and the hazards created during the job, slipping is a real concern for roofers.

 High-quality traction is a must have.
 Without having to worry about slick surfaces and tumbling towards the edge, you can perform your work confidently.
 To take it a step further, oil resistance is always a plus that you can look out for as well.

 But you need to consider more than just the tread.
 You must also make sure the traction is able to grip the variety of roofing surfaces you’ll encounter.
 Most roofing boots offer a wedge sole.
 Vibram soles, made from rubber, are often the best choice to look for.
 Not only are they known for their excellent traction, they are also extremely durable.

 Why is Traction on Metal Roofs Important